About Eldon Farms

 - Promote meaningful connections

 - Provide ways to experience nature more fully

 Everything we do here is centered around the land, and we consider ourselves fortunate to be stewards while also inviting the larger community to foster connections and make memories here at Eldon Farms.

 We are proud to work with local and state agencies involved in agriculture education and improvement initiatives.
 We take our role as a member of the global community seriously and realize that we can effect much greater change through collaboration than competition.
-For information regarding any upcoming events, please check our calendar.
+For information regarding any upcoming events, please check our Facebook page.

 Follow Our Stories

 From history to community to bovine genetics to bird boxes to to private hunting, you never know what will pop up in our feed next.
 Stay up to date with all things Eldon by following, liking, or subscribing to our channels below.